 - Submit a comment by using the DISQUS commenting feature at the bottom of any IBM Documentation topic. - Send an email to imspubs@us.ibm.com.
-Be sure to include the book title and the publication number. - Click the Contact Us tab at the bottom of any IBM Documentation topic.
+Be sure to include the book title. - Click the Contact Us tab at the bottom of any IBM Documentation topic.